-NBA Cares partners with internationally-recognized organizations and host programs and grassroots events that use the power of sports to address important social issues around the world.
+NBA Cares partners with internationally-recognized organizations to host programs and grassroots events that use the power of sports to address important social issues around the world.

 Basketball without Borders (BWB) is the NBA and FIBA’s global basketball development and community outreach program that unites young basketball players to promote the sport and encourage positive social change in the areas of education, health, and wellness.
 The top youth players (19 and under) from Asia, Europe, Latin America and Africa train under NBA players and coaches and compete against their peers.
 NBA players partner with local community groups to lead daily life-skills sessions.